Rational Preperiodic Points of Quadratic Rational Maps over $\mathbb{Q}$ with Nonabelian Automorphism Groups: Abstract

 \section{Abstract}

 Let $f:\PP^1\to\PP^1$ be a quadratic rational map defined over the rational field $\mathbb Q$ with nonabelian automorphism group.
 We prove that no such map has a $\mathbb Q$-rational periodic point with exact period $N\ge 4$.
 We also give an explicit parametrization of such maps that have $\mathbb Q$-rational periodic points of period $1$, $2$, and $3$.
-Consequently, we show that the number of $\mathbb Q$-rational preperiodic points of such a map is at most $6$; establishing Morton-Silverman Uniform Boundedness Conjecture for this family of quadratic rational maps.
-As a result, we completely classify all portraits of $\mathbb Q$-rational preperiodic points for such $f$ showing that there are exactly $5$ such portraits.
+In addition, we show that the number of $\mathbb Q$-rational preperiodic points of such a map $f$ cannot exceed $6$.
+As a result, we completely classify all portraits of $\mathbb Q$-rational preperiodic points for quadratic rational maps defined over $\mathbb Q$ with nonabelian automorphism showing that there are exactly $5$ such portraits.